codenco-dev/laravel-eloquent-pruning/README.md

 This package was generated using the [Laravel Package Boilerplate](https://laravelpackageboilerplate.com).

 ## Inspiration
-This package is inspired by laravel/telescope pruning.
+This package was inspired by laravel/telescope pruning.